PamelaChiu/Final-Project/README.md

 # Conclusion

-Which method is better, ARIMA Method or Holt-Winters Method?
 ARIMA is a time series model that uses past values to predict future trends.
 Holt-Winters (another time series model) predicts trends based on putting more weight in recent data and less weight on the early data.
 It also looks at 3 different aspects: trends, value and seasonality.
 This is best known as triple exponential smoothing.